Cromer Shoal Chalk Beds Marine Conservation Zone (MCZ)

-The way forward as advised by Natural England is through an Adaptive Risk Management (ARM) approach, i.e. not an immediate ban on potting activity, but a commitment to management alongside research.
+Recognising the limitations of current data on the scale, frequency and causes of the damage to the chalk by fishing activity, the way forward as advised by Natural England is through an Adaptive Risk Management (ARM) approach, i.e. not an immediate ban on potting activity, but a commitment to management alongside research.

 To speak to an officer at Eastern IFCA about this work, please contact us.